B-Ricey763/resume/resume.typ

   // Wrote 50+ tests to guarantee production quality
   // Fixed 30 bugs?
-  // Add the stuff about file attachment service for configuration [Applied SwaggerAPI to create a REST API endpoint for the File Attachment Service enabling the DevOps team and customers to efficienctly upload and download configuration files], [Created over 100 unit and integration tests to ensure production code quality and patched dozens of bugs in the process] )
+  // Add the stuff about file attachment service for configuration [Applied SwaggerAPI to create a REST API endpoint for the File Attachment Service enabling the DevOps team and customers to efficienctly upload and download configuration files on the backend server], [Created over 100 unit and integration tests to ensure production code quality and patched dozens of bugs in the process] )